wetlife/workstationCreation/README.md

 * move windows within the current workspace by holding down `alt-shift` while pressing either `j`, `k`, `l`, `;`, or any arrow-key(you rob i3 of its power by moving your hands off the homerow);
 * change workspaces by holding down `alt-<NUMBER>`, where `<NUMBER>` is a number-key;
 * move the current window to a workspace by holding down `alt-shift-<NUMBER>`, where `<NUMBER>` is a number-key;
-* many people do web browsing on one workspace, email on a second workspace, and work on a third workspace(it is nice to leave a set of windows open, do something else, and later instantly return to the original set of windows); and
+* many people dVim's diff3o web browsing on one workspace, email on a second workspace, and work on a third workspace(it is nice to leave a set of windows open, do something else, and later instantly return to the original set of windows); and
 * learn to use the keyboard rather than the mouse where possible and you'll experience great efficiency gains(before you know it, you will be the "wizard" who amazes others with flurries of wondrous keyboard-computing!)

 ### Use Git for Distributed Version Control